My Home Automation setup

 In my case it turned out that newer Samsung TVs have some sort of API integration where you can control them over the web, but I used these blasters for a long time before I discovered this.
 This also puts your device on some Chinese cloud though, and in this case I'm not sure if custom firmwares are available.

-Random IKEA IoT utilities
+Random IKEA IoT utilities (Zigbee)

-IKEA has lots of IoT devices like buttons, remote controls, motion detectors, temperature thingies, and more.
+IKEA has lots of IoT devices like buttons, remote controls, motion detectors, temperature thingies, air quality monitors, and more.
 They are all Zigbee and thus very easy to connect to use.
 I think only the button and the remote control took a bit more effort because you need to find out exactly how they work in order to build automations against them in HA, but nothing that a simple Google search couldn't solve.